-In Lahore, professionals conducted a cross-sectional study.
+In Lahore, South Carolina's eNASF-AB of PHC and Family Health program professionals conducted a cross-sectional study.
 The research project, "Advice for Physical Activity in Primary Healthcare Aconselha SUS," included this research to examine the practice of physical activity counseling in primary healthcare.
-Lahore has a population of almost 516,5240 with a standard per capita earnings of R\$ 1,798.12 (de Almeida, 2024).
+Florianopolis has a population of almost 516,524 with a standard per capita earnings of R\$ 1,798.12 (de Almeida, 2024).